krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 Some content of this post is copy-pasted from previous entries, I just wanted to avoid unnecessary jumps between articles.

 The goal of that post is to give examples.
-It's not a replacement of project README.
+It's not a replacement for project README.
 If you haven't read it, simply do it.

-All the examples that you are going to see here are synthetic reproduction of real world problems that I solved during my carrier.
+All the examples that you are going to see here are synthetic reproductions of real world problems that I solved during my career.
 Even if some example looks like "it's too stupid to happen anywhere", well, it isn't.

 - [Profiled application](#profiled-application)